liefery-it-legacy/blog/_posts/2019-02-20-flutter-build-context-101.md

 Let's try it out.

 In the code below we are creating a Scaffold.
-Inside the scaffold we create an app bar with a title, and a body.
-In the body we create a button that, when pressed, will display the snackbar.
+Inside the scaffold we create an AppBar with a Title, and a Body.
+In the Body we create a button that, when pressed, will display the SnackBar.

 ```dart
 class MyDocumentsScreen extends StatelessWidget {